 - diazo-bonded 5-ASA, such as the prodrugs balsalazide and olsalazine, which convert into mesalamine in the gut

-The guidelines recommend these over low-dose mesalamine (less than 2 g/d), sulfasalazine, or nothing.
+The guidelines recommend these rather than low dose mesalamine (less than 2 g/d), sulfasalazine, or nothing.

-However, a doctor might recommend sulfasalazine 2–4 g/d for the following people, if alternatives are too expensive:
+However, a doctor might recommend 2–4 g/d of sulfasalazine for the following people, if alternatives are too expensive:

 - those who are already taking sulfasalazine and who are in remission